 After about 10 minutes of talking with her, I decided to sign up.
 About 3 weeks later, I started receiving letters from the credit bureaus informing me that negative accounts had been removed from my credit reports!
 (See below.)

-So if you have other negative items plaguing your credit report in addition to a bankruptcy, Lexington Law is your go-to resource to get those items successfully removed.
+So if you have other negative items plaguing your credit in addition to a bankruptcy, Lexington Law is your go-to resource to get those items successfully removed.

 They’ll also make sure that all your credit information is correct, which is especially tricky even after your bankruptcy has been discharged.
 Those creditors are required to adjust their reporting of your discharged accounts, but many fail to do so.